-Table 4 and Table 5 below show the cost and percent of total cost by cost category for Parks and Rec Maintenance, and Parks and Rec Operations.
-The exhibits also show a national average for the percent of expenditures that Parks and Rec departments spend on staff.
-This percentage is from the NRPA.
+Table 4 and Table 5 below show the cost and percent of total cost, by cost category, for Parks and Rec.
+Maintenance, and Parks and Rec.
+Operations.
+The exhibits also show national averages from NRPA for the percent of expenditures that Parks and Rec. departments typically spend on staff